- Founded: 1887

 - Profiled in The Templeton Guide: Colleges that Encourage Character Development

 - Featured in Kaplan’s Unofficial, Unbiased Guide to the 328 Most Interesting Colleges, which called Whittier College “a hidden treasure”

 - Named one of the 300 best colleges in the Fiske Guide to Colleges

-- 89% of Whittier graduates complete their degrees within 4 years.
+- 89% of Whittier students who graduate, complete their degree within four years.

 - 83% of our applicants to medical school are accepted.
 Law school acceptance is even higher.

 - Whittier has produced a U.S. President, Rhodes Scholars, Pickering Foreign Affairs Fellows, as well as Fulbright Scholars.

 About 35% of male and 25% of female students participate in Whittier’s NCAA (Division III) varsity sports.
 Other members of our Southern California Intercollegiate Athletic Conference (SCIAC) are Caltech, California Lutheran, Chapman, Claremont McKenna, Harvey Mudd, La Verne, Occidental, Pitzer, Pomona, Redlands, and Scripps.

 Athletic Teams (M=Men’s Team, W=Women’s Team)

 |Baseball (M)||Basketball (M, W)||Cross Country (M, W)|